Winn-Dixie: Other Davis involvements

 The Davis brothers also became involved in Florida politics, supporting conservative causes.
 It is reported that their financial support helped George Smathers beat incumbent U.S. Senator Claude Pepper in 1950.
 Former U.S. Treasury Secretary Donald Regan is reported to have said of his financial guru, James E. Davis: "When J.E. calls, I listen."
 It is reported that after reading Booker T. Washington's Up From Slavery, James E. Davis began a program of Winn-Dixie supporting historically black colleges and universities.

 The Davis brothers endowed the Stetson University School of Business Administration with a building, Davis Hall, which was dedicated in 1967.
 On the dedication plaque inside the building, below the names of the donors, was the inscription, "Learn management that you may produce or distribute goods and services to improve the living for the people and produce a good return on invested capital for investors."

 In 1982, J.E.
 Davis spearheaded a $6 million corporate fund-raising drive and donated 140 acres of property to the Mayo Clinic in order to build a new facility in Jacksonville.
 The location opened in October 1986, and is still funded by the Davis family.
 The Davis family gave an additional 210 acres to the clinic in October 2022.

 In 1984, the Davis family also donated $3 million to Jacksonville University.
 In 1998, another $10 million was given to finance the construction of the Davis College of Business & Technology building on its Arlington campus.

 In the 1990s, Winn-Dixie gave a generous contribution to the Boy Scouts of America of the Central Florida Council, resulting in the renaming of Camp La-No-Che to Winn-Dixie Scout Reservation.
 Naming rights expired in 2007 and the name has since been changed.

 The Davis family has also partnered with the PARC Group to develop the Nocatee planned community in Florida.
 The first residents arrived in 2006.
 Another community, called eTown, was announced in March 2019.

-Winn-Dixie has long been involved in Jacksonville, including a former sponsorship as the official supermarket of the Jacksonville Jaguars of the National Football League (NFL).
+Winn-Dixie has been involved with sports sponsorships.
+It was the official supermarket of the Jacksonville Jaguars of the National Football League (NFL).
+The company also held the naming rights for the NASCAR O'Reilly Auto Parts Series race at Daytona International Speedway from 2003 to 2008 and since 2026, dubbing it the "Winn-Dixie 250".

 Locations

-As of March 2025, Winn-Dixie grocery stores are in Florida, Alabama, Louisiana, Georgia, and Mississippi.
+As of July 2026, Winn-Dixie has fully exited Alabama, Louisiana and Mississippi, with operations in Florida and Georgia.